 Tips & Notes

-- Make Ahead Tip: Prep the broccoli up to 4 hours ahead
+- Make Ahead Tip: Cover and refrigerate the sauce (Step 1) for up to 1 week; prep the broccoli up to 4 hours ahead.

 - Shao Hsing (or Shaoxing) is a seasoned rice wine.
 It is available in most Asian specialty markets and some larger supermarkets in the Asian section.
 If unavailable, dry sherry is an acceptable substitute.

 Per serving: 74 calories; 5 g fat (0 g sat); 0 mg cholesterol; 6 g carbohydrates; 0 g added sugars; 2 g total sugars; 2 g protein; 2 g fiber; 218 mg sodium; 280 mg potassium.

 Nutrition Bonus: Vitamin C (97% daily value), Vitamin A (40% dv)

 Onions are the perfect accompaniment to almost any savory...